Tosindare/Predictive-Analytics_Algorithms/README.md

 # Predictive-Analytics_Algorithms
-Comparison between of the performance of ANN vs Random Forest vs RNN-LSTM Time Series on real-life dataset on Rental Service Business
+Comparison between the performance of ANN, Random Forest and RNN-LSTM Time Series on real-life dataset on Rental Service Business.